Alcohol And Anger: A Violent Cocktail

 Getting help for a drunk, angry person

 Finding help for someone who is angry and under the influence isn’t always easy.
 Sometimes, their harmful behavior may even begin to bleed into their everyday lives; you may notice that they are becoming more aggressive in their day-to-day interactions with you or others in their lives, seeming angry when sober.
+There are other adverse effects of alcohol that might also be present.
 This can complicate an already difficult conversation when trying to address your partner’s problematic behavior.

 While many people may want to confront their partner and say, “Hey, you’re an angry drunk, and I think you need help,” this won’t always yield positive results.
-Many people who become angry when intoxicated may rationalize or excuse their behavior to avoid taking responsibility for causing another person pain.
+Many people who become angry when intoxicated may rationalize or excuse their behavior to avoid taking responsibility for their alcohol abuse.
 They may try to claim that their behavior isn’t as serious of a problem as you say, or perhaps even blame you for their actions.
 These are common responses to being confronted with the truth.

 Unfortunately, there is no one “right” way of getting help with or for someone who regularly gets angry when drunk.
 Every person has to decide whether their relationship is worth trying to salvage or if the damage caused by their partner is irreparable.
 You ultimately know what is best for you.